 The Department of Biomedical, Industrial and Human Factors Engineering offers an undergraduate program in industrial and systems engineering leading to the Bachelor of Science in Industrial and Systems Engineering.
 The Industrial and Systems Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org (http://www.abet.org/) .
-The Industrial and Systems Engineering program emphasizes the evaluation, design, and improvement of complex systems.
+This program emphasizes the evaluation, design, and improvement of complex systems.
 The program recognizes the central role of people in such systems, as both operators and beneficiaries, and provides the breadth of knowledge necessary to design systems from a user centered perspective.
 The curriculum provides a broad basis in mathematics, science, and engineering including core courses in industrial engineering, operations research, manufacturing, and the human aspects of system design.
-Students take a variety of courses across traditional engineering disciplines as well as other areas, depending on a chosen focus area of concentration.
-Core industrial engineering topics include probability and statistics, ergonomics, system design, optimization, simulation, production systems, engineering economics, and software development.
+Students are trained through a collection of traditional engineering courses as well as industrial and systems engineering topics.
+Core industrial and systems engineering topics include probability and statistics, ergonomics, system design, optimization, simulation, production systems, engineering economics, human factors, and usability engineering.

 Program Learning Outcomes: